BUSINESS BUYER BEHAVIOUR

 Culture is the 'prism' through which people view products and try to make sense of their own and other peoples consumer behaviour.
 Culture is a concept crucial to the understanding of consumer behaviourCulture is a mix of shared meanings, rituals, norms and traditions amoung a organisation or society.It is something that defines the human community, their individuals, the social organizations as well as the economic and political systems.

 According to wikipedia culture is a term that has different meanings.
-However the word 'culture' is most commonly used in three basic senses: - Taste in the fine arts and humanities also known as high culture. - A mix pattern of human knowledge, belief, and behaviour that depends upon the capacity for symbolic thought and social learning. - The set of shared attitudes, values, goals and practices that characterizes and institution, organization or group. http://en.wikipedia.org/wiki/Culture
+However the word 'culture' is most commonly used in three basic senses: - Taste in the fine arts and humanities also known as high culture. - A mix pattern of human knowledge, belief, and behaviour that depends upon the capacity for symbolic thought and social learning. - The set of shared attitudes, values, goals and practices that characterizes and institution, organization or group. http://en.wikipedia.org/wiki/Culture The effects of culture on consumer behaviour are so powerful and people are surrounded by many practices from many significant behaviours like pressing the start button on our walkman to larger behaviours like flying to a different country for a honeymoon.
+The important thing is that these practices have meaning to us.

 Culture is made up of three essential components: